markround/tiller/README.md

 `common.yaml` contains most of the configuration for Tiller.
 It contains top-level `exec`, `data_sources`, `template_sources` and `default_environment` parameters, along with sections for each environment.

-It can also take optional blocks of configuration for some plugins (for example, the [HTTP Plugins](README-HTTP.md)).
+It can also take optional blocks of configuration for some plugins (for example, the [Consul Plugins](docs/plugins/consul.md)).
 Settings defined here can also be overridden on a per-environment basis (see [below](#overriding-common-settings))

 * `exec`: This is simply what will be executed after the configuration files have been generated.
 If you omit this (or use the `-n` / `--no-exec` arguments) then no child process will be executed.
 As of 0.5.1, you can also specify the command and arguments as an array, e.g.